jwmiller5/Compliance/compliance/regulatory/gdpr-dsr-windows.md

 # Windows diagnostic data processor configuration Data Subject Requests for the GDPR and CCPA

->[!NOTE]
+**Applies to:**
->This topic applies to Windows 10 Enterprise, Pro and Education editions, version 1809 with July 2021 update and newer.
+-	Windows 10 Enterprise, Pro and Education edition version 1809 with July 2021 update and later
+-	Windows 11 Enterprise, Pro and Education edition

 ## Introduction to Data Subject Requests (DSRs)